rookiemoment/rookiemoment/README.md

 - im very very quiet and dont like long convos so dont expect much other then a hi and a compliment <:P

+- W2I higher the chances ill answer u since i can be off tab at timez

 > [!CAUTION]
 > im very quick to block and expect it to be perm
 >